DataDog/documentation/content/en/infrastructure/cloud_cost_management.md

 ### Prerequisite: Generate a Cost and Usage Report

-Follow AWS instructions for [Creating Cost and Usage Reports][1], and select the following Content options for use with Datadog Cloud Cost Management:
+Follow AWS instructions for [Creating Cost and Usage Reports][1], and select the following content options for use with Datadog Cloud Cost Management:

 * **Include resource IDs**
 * **Automatically refresh your Cost & Usage Report**